-Cameron Kadek, our Title I Family Facilator conducts and coordinates parent-child workshops, parent trainings, and guest speakers are offered throughout the year to help foster a love of learning and support classroom education.
+Cameron Kadek, our Title I Family Facilator conducts and coordinates parent-child workshops, parent trainings, and guest speakers throughout the year to help foster a love of learning and support classroom education.
 Program information can be found in the Title I Newsletters or by visiting our Title I Family Programs page via the button below.
 You can also follow us on Facebook: Warwick Title I Family programs

 The Title I District Advisory Council meets twice a year to review policy and programs related to Title I and to make recommendations for changes, as needed.
 Dr. Anne Siesel recently attended a meeting on changes to Title I as a result of the Every Student Succeeds Act (ESSA).
 The way we allocate funds must change so your participation this year is even more important.
 If you are interested or want more information, please contact the Title I Office at 401-298-4034.

 - Staying with friends or relatives because you lost your own housing